American Cities with a Unique Architectural Charm New York

 In the Pacific Northwest, Portland, Oregon, stands as a must-visit for a glimpse into a blend of sustainable and modern architecture.
 This city embraces green initiatives and cutting-edge design, which can be seen in structures like the LEED Platinum-certified Edith Green-Wendell Wyatt Federal Building.

-That aside, Portland boasts several well-preserved historic neighborhoods, such as the Pearl District and Nob Hill.
+That aside, Portland boasts several well-preserved historic neighborhoods, such as the Pearl District.
 These areas showcase a mix of Victorian, Craftsman, and other architectural styles.
 Moreover, this city is crossed by several iconic bridges, each with its unique design.
 The St. Johns Bridge has Gothic-inspired towers, while the Hawthorne Bridge is a vertical-lift bridge with distinctive truss towers.

 Read also: Hidden US Towns for Quiet Escapes